-The Company has put in place mechanisms to ensure that the collection and processing of personal data from customers, suppliers, stakeholders and employees comply with the requirements of the Nigerian Data Protection Regulation, 2019 (NDPR).
-The Company's privacy policy, which can be found on its website www.nahcoaviance.com., explains how it processes personal data in its possession and the rights and options available to data subjects.
-The Company has deployed requisite resources towards achieving full compliance with the NDPR.
+The company has put in place mechanisms to ensure that the collection and processing of personal data from customers, suppliers, stakeholders and employees comply with the requirements of the Nigerian Data Protection Regulation, 2019 (NDPR).
+The company's privacy policy, which can be found on its website www.nahcoaviance.com., explains how it processes personal data in its possession and the rights and options available to data subjects.
+The company has deployed requisite resources towards achieving full compliance with the NDPR.
+The Company obtained NDPR Trust Badge signifying full Compliance during the year after the audit of the prior year.